spanaligan/homeworkday2/answers.md

 git add . (the dot allows you to add all changed files)

-What command do you use to ask git to move your file from the staging area to the repository? git commit -m "message about your changes"
+What command do you use to ask git to move your file from the staging area to the repository? git commit -m "message about your changes" followed by git push origin master

 What command do you use to get updates from the class repository? git fetch upstream

-What command do you use to push your work to your fork of the class repository? git push origin master
+What command do you use to push your work to your fork of the class repository? git push upstream master (upstream because the 'origin' is not your place)